FilipM13/PolVol/README.md

 ## Batabase

 SQLite database created with Python SQLAlchemy.
-For each database data model there is matching Pydantic model for validation (`PersonDB` -> `Person` etc.).
+For each database data model there is matching Pydantic model for validation (`backend.src.models.PersonDB` -> `backend.src.models_validators.Person` etc.).

 ## Authorization and Authentication

 Authentication is managed by JWT.
 Token are automatically removed from database after their expiration datetime is exceeded (via celery scheduled job [not yet implemented]).
-Authorization is devided into 4 levels specified in `backend.src.model_validators.Authorizations`:
+Authorization is devided into 4 levels specified in `backend.src.models_validators.Authorizations`:

 ```python
 class Authorizations(Enum):